project management

 What I like about ClickUp

-One of the best features of ClickUp is it’s hierarchy.
+From a project management perspective, one of the best features of ClickUp is it’s hierarchy.
 I admit this did take a bit of time to work out, especially if you are coming from another platform.
 But the hierarchy allows you to create multiple areas of the business and put projects in each.
-You might have a space for Clients, a space for group programs, etc.
+You might have a space for clients, a space for group programs, and a space for content creation.

 ClickUp is easier to customize which part of a project other team members have access to.
 You can also send a view to someone who is not on your team.